-This is an {\em energetic} instability of the rotating black hole that can become a {\em dynamical} one under suitable boundary conditions.
-Amplified superradiant scattering from a dynamically stable system is found if perturbations are free to propagate away both in the asymptotic outward direction and in the inward one across the horizon.
-On the other hand, superradiance can get self-stimulated in the presence of sizable reflections on either side, which gives rise to radiation modes with complex frequencies, corresponding to exponentially growing perturbations.
-If reflection occurs on the inside, e.g. in a rotating spacetime displaying an ergoregion but no horizon, this dynamical instability is called {\em ergoregion instability} \cite{friedman1978ergosphere, comins1978ergoregion}.
-If instead reflection occurs in the external space away from the black hole, a {\em black hole bomb} is found, e.g. for rotating black holes in a AdS background~\cite{hawking1999charged,cardoso2004black}.
+An interesting way to look at this paradigmatic problem of condensed matter physics is the one offered by Analogue Gravity~\cite{barcelo2011analogue}, that relies on the fact that collective excitations modes on top of a moving medium are described by the same equations as a massless scalar field on a curved spacetime.
+In particular, vortices in various fluids have been often proposed as analogues of rotating spacetimes, since they can display key ingredients such as an \textit{horizon} and an \textit{ergoregion}.
+In this context, a particular attention has been given to the phenomenon of \textit{rotational superradiance}~\cite{brito2015superradiance}, that is the amplified scattering of radiation from a rotating black hole.

-Since these phenomena only depend on the propagation of fields in a curved background, they directly transfer to condensed matter analog models of gravity, where collective excitations modes propagate on top of a moving medium according to the same equations as a massless scalar field on a curved spacetime \cite{barcelo2011analogue}.
-Superradiant scattering has been widely studied in these systems~\cite{basak2003superresonance,slatyer2005superradiant,federici2006superradiance,richartz2015rotating,cardoso2016detecting} and has been recently observed using surface gravity waves on top of a water flow configuration displaying a draining vortex \cite{torres2017rotational}.
-Also ergoregion instabilities were theoretically studied in purely rotating vortex configurations within the hydrodynamic approximation~\cite{oliveira2014ergoregion, oliveira2018ergoregion}.
+This phenomenon relies on an {\em energetic instability} of rotating black holes that can become a {\em dynamical} one under suitable boundary conditions.
+Amplified superradiant scattering from a dynamically stable system is found if perturbations are free to propagate away both in the asymptotic outward direction and in the inward one across the horizon, as it happens for massless fields around rotating Kerr black holes in an asymptotically flat spacetime.
+On the other hand, superradiance can get self-stimulated in the presence of sizable reflections on either side, which give rise to radiation modes with complex frequencies and, thus, to exponentially growing perturbations in time.
+If reflection occurs on the inner side, e.g. in a rotating spacetime displaying an ergoregion but no horizon, the ensuing dynamical instability is called {\em ergoregion instability} \cite{friedman1978ergosphere, comins1978ergoregion}.
+If reflection occurs in the external space away from the black hole, a {\em black hole bomb} is instead found, e.g. for rotating black holes in a AdS background or massive fields around Kerr black holes~\cite{hawking1999charged,cardoso2004black}.